Stable moduli spaces of hermitian forms: Examples and applications

 whose isometry group we denote $\mathrm{O}_{\langle g,g\rangle}(\mathbb Z)$.
 The group completion theorem combined with \ref{main_special2} thus yields

-As an illustration of our results, let us use this identification to derive the stable group homology modulo $2$ of the groups $\mathrm{O}_{\langle g,g \rangle}(\mathbb Z)$; more elaborate calculations, based on the same method, will appear in joint work with Land and Nikolaus \cite{homologyo}.
+To finish the illustration let us use this identification to derive the stable group homology modulo $2$ of the groups $\mathrm{O}_{\langle g,g\rangle}(\mathbb Z)$; more elaborate calculations, based on the same method, will appear in joint work with Land and Nikolaus \cite{homologyo}.
 To state the outcome, note that there are maps

 induced by the evident ring homomorphisms; here the topological version $\gw^\mathrm{top}(\mathbb R)$ can for example be constructed as the group completion of $\Unimod^{\mathrm{top}}(\mathbb R)$, the $\Einf$-space underlying the topologically enriched groupoid of unimodular forms (via the usual topology on matrix groups over $\mathbb R$), or by realising the simplicial space